 It was a disaster!
 The cheese completely oozed out of the rolled chicken breasts.
 There was nothing left inside the chicken. 😳

 OK.
-Plan B. Online, I found recipes for “easy chicken cordon bleu” that suggested creating a pocket inside the chicken breasts.
+Plan B. Online, I found “easy” recipes that suggested creating a pocket inside the chicken.
 Then stuffing the ham and cheese inside the pockets, the cheese securely rolled inside the ham.

 Maybe I’m a bad cook, I don’t know.
-The pictures I saw online make it look so easy.
+The pictures I saw online made it look so easy.

 So this is what brought me to the current recipe.
 The cheese is the part that I find the most challenging.
 So I decided to coat the chicken breasts, bake them, then layer them with ham and cheese and return to the oven just until the cheese is melted.

 Success!
-Tonight for dinner, we all enjoyed the wonderful flavors of chicken cordon bleu.
+Tonight for dinner, we all enjoyed the wonderful flavors of this dish.
 No cheese puddles!
 Just juicy chicken breasts topped with warm ham and melted Swiss cheese.

 It’s best to use cheese that holds its shape when melted.
 I like to use Swiss cheese.
 Gruyere can work too.
 Mozzarella is meltier and milder, so it’s less appropriate for this recipe.

-I bake the coated chicken breasts, then top them with ham and cheese and return to the oven to melt the cheese.
-That’s it!
-Dinner is done!
+Top each of them with ham and Swiss and return to the oven to melt the cheese.
+Garnish with chopped parsley and serve.